cockpit-project/cockpit-project.github.io/external/source/test/README.md

 message will be printed describing how to access the virtual machine, via ssh and web.
 See the "Helpful tips" section below.

+By default, it's only possible to contact the virtual machine from the host machine on which it's running.
+If you want to conduct manual testing from other devices on your network, set `TEST_BIND_GLOBAL=1`, for example:

+     TEST_BIND_GLOBAL=1 bots/vm-run -s cockpit.socket debian-stable

+This will bind the Cockpit and SSH ports to all interfaces, making it possible to access a URL like http://yourhost.local:9091/ to test Cockpit from another machine on your LAN.

 ## Pixel tests

 Pixel tests in Cockpit ensure that updates of our dependencies or code changes